Skip to content

 Typed Config

-For the better experience, Velite provides a defineConfig identity function to define the config file type.
+For better typing, Velite provides a defineConfig identity function to define the config file type.

 js